 John Logie Baird (1888–1946) Scottish inventor who invented the television and the first recording device.

-Enrico Fermi (1901–1954), Italian scientist who developed the nuclear reactor.
-Fermi made important discoveries in induced radioactivity.
-He is considered the inventor of the nuclear reactor.
+Enrico Fermi (1901–1954) Italian scientist who built and developed the nuclear reactor, which led to the creation of atomic bombs and nuclear power.
+Fermi also made important discoveries in induced radioactivity.

 J. Robert Oppenheimer (1904–1967), United States – Atomic bomb.
 Oppenheimer was in charge of the Manhattan project which led to the creation of the first atomic bomb, later dropped in Japan.
 He later campaigned against his own invention.